The call for projects is now closed.

 Submit a project Download the Applicant's Guide

-Sign up for the virtual information session on Thursday, June 17, 2021 at 3:30 p.m.
-We will outline the Call for Projects and answer your questions.
+Watch the virtual information session held on Thursday, June 17, 2021 at 3:30 p.m.
+We have outlined all the details of the Call for Projects.

 The Chamber makes it easier for creators to connect with property managers and owners.
 Demonstrate your interest in proposing a project for one of the available private spaces in the extended downtown area.